When should I engage in elder law planning?

 Will our insurance cover care management services?

 Medicare does not cover private Geriatric Care Management.
 Most Long Term Care Insurance plans cover Care Management services by Master Level Social Workers or Registered Nurses with their BSN.
-Please refer to your outline of coverage or schedule a consultation to speak with our Benefit Specialist to review your policy and pre-authorize coverage.

 What are your hours?